-7.7 Spectrogram reconstruction visualizations on the AudioSet eval set 86 8.1 Illustration of our approach: (left) our adversarial sticker affixed to a camera lens; (right) view from the camera with sticker, where the keyboard is reliably classified as a computer mouse for most viewpoints and scales.
-94 8.2 (digitally) using our alpha-blending perturbation 97 8.3 Illustration of $r = 0.025$ inch dots printed on the camera sticker from Photoshop, corresponding to $r = 40 pixel$ dots in camera space: (left) bitmap representation of sticker; (middle) printed sticker on transparency; (right) microscope view.
+7.7 Spectrogram reconstruction visualizations on the AudioSet eval set 86 8.1 Illustration of our approach: (left) our adversarial sticker affixed to a camera lens; (right) view from the camera with sticker, where the keyboard is reliably classified as a computer mouse for most viewpoints and scales 94 8.2 Illustration of perturbation model: (left) original image; (right) image perturbed (digitally) using our alpha-blending perturbation.
+97 8.3 Illustration of $r = 0.025$ inch dots printed on the camera sticker from Photoshop, corresponding to $r = 40 pixel$ dots in camera space: (left) bitmap representation of sticker; (middle) printed sticker on transparency; (right) microscope view.
 101 8.4 Perturbations (illustrated over a white background) 102 8.5 Physically unrealizable results generated by directly optimizing digital attacks.
-Here, "projector" is the model's prediction of the perturbed image of a "street 100 0 (sign" 103 8.6 Sticker perturbation to fool computer keyboard class to mouse class 104 8.7 Sticker perturbation to fool "street sign" class to "guitar pick" class 104 8.8 applied to the bottom left corner of the camera view) 107 8.9 Emulated Wake-word model 110 8.10 Detection Error Tradeoff Curve.
+Here, "projector" is the model's prediction of the perturbed image of a "street 100 0 ( sign" 103 8.6 Sticker perturbation to fool "computer keyboard" class to "mouse" class 104 8.7 Sticker perturbation to fool "street sign" class to "guitar pick" class 104 8.8 Resulting effects of a single red dotted sticker with different radius (the dot is applied to the bottom left corner of the camera view) 107 8.9 Emulated Wake-word model 110 8.10 Detection Error Tradeoff Curve.
 The curve of Alexa model is shown in a flat line as its False Alarm Rate is not published 110 8.11 String instruments with the one-zero low-pass filter approximation 111 8.12 Physical Testing Illustration 114 8.13 A sample adversarial music 114 9.1 Illustration of Video-Text retrieval task: given a text query, retrieve and rank videos from the database based on how well they depict the text, and vice versa.
 120 9.2 Example frame from two videos and associated caption to illustrate the signifi- cance of utilizing supplementary cues from videos to improve the chance of correct retrieval.
 121 9.3 An overview of our multimodal retrieval process.
-125 9.4 An example showing the significance of the proposed ranking loss 129 9.5 Examples of 9 test videos from MSVD dataset and the top 1 retrieved captions by using a single video-text space and the fusion approach with our loss function.
-136 9.6 A snapshot of 9 test videos from MSR-V11 dataset with success and failure cases 137 10.1 The overall architecture of Convolutional Self-attention Network and the 10.5 different multimodal fusion strategies studied.
+125 9.4 An example showing the significance of the proposed ranking loss.
+129 9.5 Examples of 9 test videos from MSVD dataset and the top 1 retrieved captions by using a single video-text space and the fusion approach with our loss function.
+9.6 A snapshot of 9 test videos from MSR-VTT dataset with success and failure cases 137 10.1 The overall architecture of Convolutional Self-attention Network and the 10.5 different multimodal fusion strategies studied.
 143 10.2 Adversarial Noises constrained with different temporal/filter banks masks.
 149